 With aluminium doors you get the added benefit of knowing that once the door does eventually reach the end of its life, the material is 100% recyclable and retains all its characteristics during the recycling process.

 The lightweight, easy to ship nature of aluminium also lowers its impact on the environment thanks to its less load in transit and when moving across site.

 Now that you know a bit more about the advantages of working with aluminium and the benefits aluminium external doors and front doors can bring to a property, why not explore the aluminium products we have available at Sterlingbuild.

 If you are currently undergoing or planning for an extension, why not take advantage of our current bundle offer which gets you 5% of your order when you purchase an aluminium door alongside one of our rooflights.

-Aluminium bifold doors, aluminium French doors and aluminium sliding doors are available in a selection of standard arrangements or made to measure for a more personal and unique design.
+Aluminium bifold doors and sliders are available in a selection of standard arrangements or made to measure for a more personal and unique design.